6-Characteristics of progressive, liberal Christian-humanist churches and fake Bible teachers

 “Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.”

 3. Ecumenism and social activism is important to them

 They are impassioned with supporting social activism: world peace, gay freedom, transgender rights, and even the demonic BLM.
 Today, there’s a lot of talk about embracing imperfection, culture, and belief.

-5. They usually come from mega-churches filled with dazzling lights, sounds, and multiple cameras
+4. They usually come from mega-churches filled with dazzling lights, sounds, and multiple cameras for optimum visual effects

 Moore levels God like she’s talking to a playmate—after all, what a friend we have in Jesus, right?
 No wonder Bible scholar John MacArthur preaches against a new phenomenon, “God told me.”